aaltonewmedia/learn.newmedia.dog/content/courses/art+media-studio/2024-interactive-and-immersive-art/_index.md

 - **Tue 07.05. | [Recommended talk: Can computers create art?
 (Kyle McDonald, Tomi Slotte Dufva, Hannu Toivonen)](https://creativetechnologies.aalto.fi/)**
 - Wed 08.05. | Work on your project, Technical Clinics based on your wishes
 - Thu 09.05. | Independent Work, G203 is booked for us if you want to use that
-- Fri 10.05. | Mid-period feedback
+- Fri 10.05. | Work on your ptoject, optional lecture by Soyun Park.
+VR prototyping basics in the afternoon

 ---

-- Wed 15.05. | Work on your project, Technical Clinics
+- Wed 15.05. | Discussing your project ideas and planning the next stepds, mid-period feedback.
 - Thu 16.05. | Independent Work, G203 is booked for us if you want to use that
-- Fri 17.05. | Work on your project, Technical Clinics
+- Fri 17.05. | More detailed VR prototyping workshop in Unity

 ---

 - Wed 22.05. | Work on your project.
-Exhibition Setup
+Tutoring.
 - Thu 23.05. | Independent Work, G203 is booked for us if you want to use that
 - Fri 24.05. | Work on your project.
-Exhibition Setup
+Tutoring.

 ---